With the height of 3,143m, Sapa has the pride to have Mount Fansipan – the highest peak in Vietnam, Laos and Cambodia.

 Actually, this funicular travel route is an optional choice instead of climbing by yourself.
 From the cable car station (at arrival point on the mountain), there are 600 steps to the Peak and if you or your kids cannot manage that difficult journey, using funicular is the best solution which is absolutely convenient, comfortable, and interesting.

-From the height of 1,600m to more than 3000m on Fansipan Mountain is a complex of spiritual attractions with pagodas, monasteries, huge Guanyin and Buddha statues and stupas
+From the height of 1,600m to more than 3000m on Fansipan Mountain is a complex of spiritual attractions with pagodas, monasteries, huge Guanyin and Buddha statues, and stupas

 Bao An Monastery or Chua Trinh is located at the height of 1,604m and belongs to the Hoang Lien cable car station complex – the starting point of the cable travel route.
-As a beginning of your spiritual journey on Mount Fansipan, you should spend a little time to visit this pagoda and wish for a smooth travel day on the mountain.
+As a beginning of your spiritual journey on Mount Fansipan, you should spend a little time visiting this pagoda and wish for a smooth travel day on the mountain.

 After arriving at the arrival spot of Fansipan cable car station, you will see the Enlightenment Path of Thanh Van – a gate to the spiritual world on the mountain.
 This construction was built followed the religious architecture in the Ly Dynasty – a strong dynasty from more than 1000 years ago when Buddhism was the national religion in Vietnam.